getbeyondpay/docs/source/index.html.md

 > <a href="mailto:BeyondPay@getBeyond.com">Get your API keys</a> and get moving!

 Welcome to the Beyond Pay Gateway API!
 Beyond Pay is a powerful gateway that enables you to securely accept many different payment types.
-Plus, by processing through Beyond Pay, you are supporting Beyond's commitment to our philanthropic cause.
+Plus, by processing through Beyond Pay, you help put disadvantaged kids through college just by getting paid!

-The primary integration options offered by the Beyond Pay Gateway include:
+The primary integration options offered by the Beyond Pay platform include:

-* **TokenPay** – is an extension of Beyond Pay that combines client-side and server-side technologies for PCI-compliant online or mobile payment capture.
+* **TokenPay.js** – is an extension of Beyond Pay that combines client-side and server-side technologies for PCI-compliant online payment capture
+* **Beyond Pay API** - a set of robust web service APIs offering support for credit cards, ACH/checks, tokenization, and more
 * **PayGuardian** – a lightweight middleware application that integrates seamlessly into Point of Sale (POS) software and facilitates the secure collection of cardholder data insulating the integrator from the scope of PA-DSS and the requirements of EMV certification
-* **BridgeComm** – a set of robust web service APIs for payment processing

 # Online Payments

 ## Getting Started

-> To get started, include this script on your checkout page:
+> To get started, include these scripts on your checkout page:

 ```html
 <script src="https://ajax.googleapis.com/ajax/libs/jquery/3.3.1/jquery.min.js"></script>